The Curriculum Center for Family and Consumer Sciences

 If the school is using some other type of training contract, memorandum of understanding (MOU), or group training plan it is important that the language from the training plan agreement non-discrimination statements be included in any such document.
-If you have questions please contact Ron Whitson at TEA (512-463-9581).
+Questions?
+Contact TEA's CTE Team:firstname.lastname@example.org.

 REMINDER: Teachers assigned to teach a CTE course that meets graduation requirements for math or science must meet HOUSE (high objective uniform standard of evaluation) requirements for NCLB.

 AAFCS has expanded its portfolio and is very pleased to announce the addition of a professional assessment and certification for Personal and Family Finance Educators!
-If you'd like to learn more about the professional assessments and certifications, please visit AAFCS.
+For more about the professional assessments and certifications, visit AAFCS.

 For information regarding the AAFCS Pre-Professional Assessment and Certification (Pre-PAC) Management System visit the website at AAFCS and click on "Testing Procedures and Forms."

 Join the excitement!
 Be on the cutting edge – utilize Pre-PAC to empower and recognize students and programs in your state!

 Notice of Non-Discrimination